-1.2 The overall unit dimensions and characteristics of AquaCell Eco are shown in Table 1.
+1.2 The overall unit dimensions and characteristics of AquaCell Plus are shown in Table 1.

 Table 1 Characteristics of modular units

 Characteristic (unit) Value

-Unit dimensions per storage cell (nominal) (mm) (L \times W \times H) 1000 x 500 x 400
+Unit dimensions per storage cell (nominal) (mm) (L x W x H) 1000 x 500 x 400

-Unit volume per storage cell (nominal) (m3) 0.20
+Unit volume per storage cell (nominal) (m ) 0.20

-Storage volume per storage cell (nominal) (m3) 0.19
+Storage volume per storage cell (nominal) (m ) 0.19

 Void ratio (%) 95

-Weight (nominal) (kg) 7
+Weight (nominal) (kg) 10.6

-- 1.3 The polypropylene modular units have preformed sockets to enable connection to 160 mm diameter pipework.
-Alternatively, connection to 150 mm or 225 mm pipework is possible using an adaptor.
+1.3 The polypropylene modular units have preformed sockets to enable connection to 160 mm diameter pipework.
+Alternatively, connection to 150 mm pipework is possible using an adaptor.
+Connection can also be made, at points other than the preformed sockets, to suitable 150 mm or 225 mm pipework using a flange adaptor.
 Adaptors and connecting pipework for use with the system are outside the scope of this Certificate.

-- 1.4 Ancillary items necessary for use with the system (according to best practice), but outside the scope of this Certificate, are:
+1.4 Ancillary items necessary for use with the system (according to best practice), but outside the scope of this Certificate, are:

 - adaptors and connecting pipework

 - air vents

 - inspection points

 - inspection chamber modules

 - silt traps and sediment separators

 - permeable geotextile wrapped around each assembly when used for infiltration

 - geomembrane wrapped around each assembly when used for storage (attenuation)

-- protective fleece wrapped around each assembly when used for storage (attenuation), to give added protection

-to the geomembrane
+- protective fleece wrapped around each assembly when used for storage (attenuation), to give added protection to the geomembrane

 - granular material/coarse sand.